joekreu/basic_pcp/PARSING.md

 2. `pcp_ir_0_no_ins` is also based on iteration and recursion.
 Contrary to `pcp_ir_0`, and contrary to the general setting, it is not based on token insertion.
 Instead, special code takes care of prefix and postfix operators.
+In a way, the implementation pretends that the extra tokens are present.

 3. `pcp_it_0_1w` implements an iterative (kind of _shunting yard_) algorithm
 with one explicit stack for operands and operators, and one `while` loop.